AIrjen/OneButtonPrompt/user_guides/my_first_generation.md

 # My first generation
-Here are some example methods and tips on how to receive some good results.
+Here are some example methods and tips on how to receive some initial good results.

 Maybe it can give you some ideas and inspiration on how to use this tool.
 You can just leave everything on "all", which is the most fun!

 It works best with models that are more general and multi purpose.
 Such as [deliberate](https://civitai.com/models/4823/deliberate) and [dreamlike diffusion](https://civitai.com/models/1274/dreamlike-diffusion-10).
 However, feel free to use it on your personal favorite models.
+If you want to generate images in a certain set style, of in the style of a certain model?
+That is possible as well, and explained in this page.

 For models which are more trained on specific subjects, match the subject to the model to get the best results.

 ## Portraits

-In this example, I am using the deliberate model.
+In this example, I am using the [deliberate](https://civitai.com/models/4823/deliberate) model.
+It is a very flexible model, and art styles have a good impact on the end results.

 I've set the Sampling method to "DPM++ SDE Karras", Sampling steps to "25" and lowered the CFG Scale to "6" You can increase the batch count, to keep creating new images.